What is an alcohol interlock condition?

 (2) A person who is guilty of an offence against subsection (1) or (1A) is liable to a penalty not exceeding 240 penalty units or to imprisonment for not more than 2 years.

-Under s50AAD(3B), a person who holds a driver licence or learner permit that is subject to an alcohol interlock condition does not commit an offence under s50AAD(1) if—
+Furthermore, under s50AAD(3B), a person who holds a driver licence or learner permit that is subject to an alcohol interlock condition does not commit an offence under s50AAD(1) undergoing a driving assessment or is under the supervision of a driving instructor.

 Appeals

-If you are convicted for breaching an alcohol interlock condition at the Magistrates’ Court you have the right to appeal to the County Court against the conviction or sentence or both (Criminal Procedure Act s254).
+If you are convicted for breaching an alcohol interlock condition at the Magistrates’ Court, you have the right to appeal to the County Court against the conviction or sentence or both (Criminal Procedure Act s254).

 Before considering an appeal, talking to an experienced appeals lawyer for advice and representation is always important.